 Being a disciple starts with loving God.
-In fact it actually starts with God loving human kind - for God loved us first $^{50}$ .
-There is $\underline{no}$ divine punishment for missing some imaginary discipleship standard.
-There is only
+In fact it actually starts with God loving human kind - for God loved us first50.
+There is no divine punishment for missing some imaginary discipleship standard.
+There is only love.
+God knows where you are on the path towards greater intimacy because God is there on that path with you.

 The more time you spend in the presence of God the freer you become.
-Disciplines stop being duties and start being joys as you are transformed into his likeness.
+Disciplines stop being duties and start being joys as you are transformed into his likeness.51

 God wants to be with you in the minutiae of your daily life.
 God does not want to be your best clothes, only used twice and both times in church - once at a wedding and once at a funeral!
-God wants to be woven into all you are and all you do because God delights in you, God sings songs of joy over you.
+God wants to be woven into all you are and all you do because God delights in you, God sings songs of joy over you.52